Do You Get the Hint? Benchmarking LLMs on the Board Game Concept: Introduction

 \section{Introduction}

-While Large Language models have propagated impressive progress in NLP recently, it remains a point of debate how much knowledge they possess about the world, and how (or if at all) they reason about this knowledge (see for example \citet{chollet2025arc,kaesberg2025sparc,ngo2025mscore,benchekroun2023worldsense,dentella2024testing}).
+While Large Language models have propagated impressive progress in NLP recently, it remains a point of debate how much knowledge they possess about the world, and how (or if at all) they reason about this knowledge (e.g. \citet{chollet2025arc,kaesberg2025sparc,ngo2025mscore,benchekroun2023worldsense,dentella2024testing,gevers-etal-2025-benchmarks}).
 A creative way to assess such capabilities is to have LLMs play (natural language) games.
-In this paper, we add to this line of research by introducing the boardgame `Concept' as a task to measure LLMs' abstract and abductive reasoning skills.
-Similar to a single-modal game of Pictionary, there are two roles in Concept (see Figure \ref{fig:example-concept} for an example):\\ \textbf{Player 1}, the `clue-giver', chooses a concept (a word or a short phrase) and uses a predefined set of clues to express this concept to Player 2.
-Player 1 has to come up with creative ways to combine these constrained clues so Player 2 can reconstruct the concept in a meaningful way.\\ \textbf{Player 2}, the `guesser', attempts to guess the concept based on the clues that are given.
-In a game, there can be multiple guessers.\\
+In this paper, we introduce the boardgame Concept as a task to measure LLMs' abstract and abductive reasoning skills.
+We illustrate the construction of our benchmark in Figure \ref{fig:example-concept}.
+Similar to a single-modal game of Pictionary, there are two roles in Concept: \\